MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_hbafcpbindingentry2.md

 Contains a structure of type <a href="..\hbapiwmi\ns-hbapiwmi-_hbascsiid.md">HBAScsiID</a> that contains the information that uniquely identifies a logical unit for the operating system.

+#### - Luid[256]

+Contains the logical unit descriptor for the device that the operating system derives from SCSI inquiry data.

 ## -remarks

 This structure is very similar to the <a href="..\hbapiwmi\ns-hbapiwmi-_hbafcpbindingentry.md">HBAFCPBindingEntry</a> structure.
 The only difference is that HBAFCPBindingEntry2 includes the number that the operating system generates for the logical unit.

 The WMI tool suite generates a declaration of HBAFCPBindingEntry2 automatically when it compiles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556037">HBAFCPBindingEntry WMI Class</a> that is defined in <i>hbaapi.mof</i>.